InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/substrate/tutorials/README.md

 - Add an offchain worker and submit transactions using an offchain worker.
 - Publish a custom pallet for others to use.

-For a deeper dive into how to create a custom pallet from start to finish, you might want to explore the first part of the [Collectibles workshop](/tutorials/collectibles-workshop/).
-Future iterations are intended to include an introduction to front-end development and how to convert an application from a solo chain to a parachain project.

 ## Build a parachain

-The [Build a parachain](/tutorials/build-a-parachain/) tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
+The [Build a parachain](./build-a-blockchain/README.md) tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
 You'll learn how to:

 - Turn a solo chain into a parachain.